 Kirkenes is located in the extreme northeastern part of Norway on the Bøkfjord, a branch of the Varangerfjord, near the Russian border.
-We're about 400 kilometres north of the Arctic Circle and actually as far east as St. Petersburg.
+We're about 250 miles north of the Arctic Cirle and actually as far east as St. Petersburg.
 Most of the approximately 7,000 inhabitants are of Norwegian background, while a minority is Sami.
 Others originate from Finland and some 500 immigrants have recently arrived from Russia.

 The nature in and around Kirkenes is different from the rest of Norway.
 Many eastern plant species grow here that are rare or non-existent in other parts of Norway.
-The forest in Pasvik originates from the Siberian taiga; the world's largest continuous forest area.
-Even the wildlife has many eastern elements, especially among the bird species.
+The forest in Pasvik originates from the Siberian taiga - the world's largest continuous forest area.
+Even the fauna has many eastern elements, especially among the bird species.
 You will find all the major predators in the municipality.
-Best known is the brown bear, and the Pasvik Valley is the home of around 20 of them.
-Kirkenes is also the home of wolverine and lynx.
+Best known is the brown bear, and the Pasvik Valley is the home of around 20 individuals.
+Kirkenes is also the home of wolverines and lynxes.
 Wolves are observed on rare occasions, but these are only stray animals coming from Russia.
 Your chances are much higher of seeing reindeer and elk.
 The Barents Sea is home to the huge King Crab.

-In winter and spring Kirkenes is the home of a fantastic snow hotel, and activities like snowmobiling and dogsledging are popular.
+In winter and spring Kirkenes is the home of a fantastic Kirkenes Snow Hotel, and activities like snow scootering and dog sledding are popular.
 Activities in summer include boat trips, hiking, fishing, canoeing, climbing and diving.

-If Kirkenes is your city of departure or arrival before your expedition with Hurtigruten, you can explore more of the area as part of our pre/post-voyage programmes.
-Spend the night outside in the Polar wilderness on our overnight snowmobile tour or husky tour.
-If this is too extreme, how about an Arctic experience in the Snow hotel or a traditional Sami hut called Gamme.
-On a King Crab Safari you will have the chance to meet and eat this gigantic - and delicious - crab.
+If Kirkenes is your city of departure or arrival before your expedition with Hurtigruten, you can explore more of the area as part of our pre-voyage programs.
+Spend the night outside in the Polar wilderness on our overnight Snowmobile tour or husky tour.
+If this is too extreme, how about an Arctic experience in the Snow Hotel or a traditional Sami hut called a gamme.
+On a King Crab Safari you'll have the chance to meet and eat this gigantic - and delicious - crab.

 The area around Kirkenes was a common Norwegian–Russian district until 1826, when the present border was settled.
 The original name of the peninsula was Piselvnes ("Pis River headland"), but this was changed to Kirkenes (meaning "church headland") after the Kirkenes Church was built here in 1862.